thaib91/Super-Speed-Challenge/Challenges/03-slack/readme.md

-Send the judge of the event a giph when you are done.
+Send the judge of the event a gif when you are done.